Ayeshaali124/BookMark/README.md

 This marks my second repo
 - I created this using HTML, CSS AND JAVASCRIPT.
-- All the code is completely and rawly written by me.
 - The learning from this project is about the working of localStorage in javaScript.
-- Suggestion and contributions are most welcomed.
+- Suggestion and contributions are most welcome.
 - A small step towards building hopefully a good big project in the future.

-# Deployement
+# Deployment

 https://ayeshasbookmarkmanager.netlify.app/